 Just like the Kumquat “Spoon Sweets” I’ve made, these candied lemon peels would have traditionally been served as a treat for guests to enjoy, and still are today.
 They get their name from the practice of serving one piece at a time on a spoon which would be placed on a pretty little glass plate.
 After the guest would eat the treat, the spoon would likely still have some syrup on it, so these treats would be served with a glass of water for the guest to put the spoon in.
 Swirling the spoon around would blend the syrup in the water for a continued treat.
 Often other desserts and a nice, hot cup of Greek coffee will be served alongside the spoon sweet.

-These treats can be used in much the same was as jam and other kinds of preserves.
+These treats can be used in much the same way as jam and other kinds of preserves.
 They make a tasty topping for ice cream and yogurt and any leftover syrup can be used for pancakes and waffles.
+I like to top my karithopita (Greek walnut cake) with some, and it’s the perfect enhancement for a nice cold glass of iced tea.
 Or you can just have a little treat straight from the jar!

 Making these spoon sweets does take a little time, but thankfully the vast majority of that time is completely hands off.
 The lemon peels will need to soak in order to soften them which requires nothing more on your part.
 The actual cooking part takes a bit of time, but once it gets going will just need to be checked on but not necessarily hovered over.